dotnet/diagnostics/documentation/clrma.md

 IXCLRDataStackWalk::GetContext()
 IXCLRDataStackWalk::Next()

-// Fallback if GetMethodDescPtrFromFrame() fails when getting the stack frame  method name IXCLRDataStackWalk::GetFrame() IXCLRDataFrame::GetMethodInstance() IXCLRDataMethodInstance::GetName()
+// Fallback if GetMethodDescPtrFromFrame() fails when getting the stack frame method name.
+Not sure how important this fallback path is.

-// Module name fallback if debugger and GetPEFileName() can't get the name ISOSDacInterface::GetModule() IXCLRDataModule::GetFileName
+IXCLRDataStackWalk::GetFrame()
+IXCLRDataFrame::GetMethodInstance()
+IXCLRDataMethodInstance::GetRepresentativeEntryAddress()
+IXCLRDataMethodInstance::GetTokenAndScope()
+IXCLRDataMethodInstance::GetName()
+IXCLRDataModule::GetFileName
 ```